Labychu/AppDev/README.md

 ## 1. Configuration instructions
 	Requirements: a Linux terminal, i.e PuTTY, KiTTY,...
+	You must also have a .wav file named test.wav.
+This is the file which the program will read.

 ## 2. Installation instructions
 	Follow these steps to install the application: